 It’s easy to forget that this must have been a pretty amazing engineering achievement back in the 18th century.
 Yes, plenty of dams had been built before, but not in such a difficult location and with such basic construction techniques; the Relleu dam was one of the first modern dams in Spain.

 The silting up of the lake meant the dam went out of use in the last century, when the big concrete Amadorio pantano was built downstream in 1957, much closer to Villajoyosa.
-Since then, the Relleu dam has been slowly decaying – but hopefully, the walkway should give it a new lease of life.
+Since then, the Relleu dam has been slowly decaying, but the walkway should give it a new lease of life.
 For a birds eye view into the gorge from the top of the dam, check out my video here.

-How to get there
+How to get to the Relleu Dam walkway

 © Guy Pelham

-Try these other great walks around Villajoyosa:
+Or try these other great walks around Villajoyosa:

 - Climbing el Peñon d’Ifach, the Rock of Gibraltar look-alike